burrrata/crypto_wars/src/eve_strikes_back.md

 - length > complexity and computation time in big O notation => show why using larger primes is essential as well as how to determine the theoretic/computational security guarantees of a protocol (but how large of computations can the Rust Playground or mdBook handle?)
 - 2FA > security questions (or randomized answers to security questions)

+Story Arch:
+- Alice and Bob strike back!
+- They learn best practices in crypto such as: don't roll your own crypto, use audited code and protocols, don't reuse passphrases or keys, don't let other people hold/control your keys, don't use a centralized processor to manage security or data access.
+- They use Alice's little brother as a honeypot to catch Eve red handed manipulating the old codes
+- They impliment a newer better protocol impressing all the CS professors who used to laugh at them, and Eve is banned from learning any more trickery in the computer lab. (might be better if she was permanently vanquished or converted to an ally than just being censored?)

 ```rust,editable
 // PART 2: Eve Strikes Back!